Gangler's Lodges

 Gangler's Fly-Outs and Species

-Boats: Gangler's main lodge has custom-built 16 ½’ and 18’ boats outfitted with 25 to 40 HP Yamaha four-stroke outboard motors and Hummingbird depth finders.
+Boats: Gangler's main lodge has custom-built 16.5 and 18 ft. boats with 25 to 40 HP Yamaha four-stroke outboard motors and depth finders.
+You'll fish two anglers per boat and guide.

-Guides: The Lodge staffs up to 14 experienced guides; some have been with Ganglers for almost 25 years.
+Guides: The Lodge staffs up to 14 experienced Manitoba guides, some of whom have been with Ganglers for almost 25 years.
 You’ll have the same guide throughout your stay.

 Dillabough Lake sits at the south end of their airstrip, just off Egenolf.
 Dillabough is a beautiful lake offering some great pike fishing and the occasional monster.

 Minihuik Lake is northwest of Egenolf.
-The Lake has phenomenal fishing for all four species and breathtaking scenery.
+The Lake has excellent fishing for pike, lake trout, walleye, and breathtaking scenery.
 Minihuik, a drive-in portage, is a 15-minute Polaris ride away.
+You'll need boots as the portage crosses a swampy area, but the terrain is amazing.

 Gangler's North Seal River Lodge

 North Seal River Lodge is Gangler's main lodge on Egenolf Lake.
-The Lodge has access to two portage lakes with Polaris ATVs available (one per lake).
-The 4,200 square feet Lodge has a classic Northwood charm with soaring beams, a majestic fireplace, and spectacular views.
+The 4,200-square-foot Lodge has a classic Northwood charm, with soaring beams, a majestic fireplace, and spectacular views.
 Gangler's main lodge is accessibility-friendly, with a golf cart to move guests as needed.

-Gangler’s North Seal River Lodge is limited to 26 guests per week, with a 1:1 staff to guest ratio for personalized attention.
+North Seal River Lodge is limited to 26 guests per week, and the staff-to-guest ratio is 1:1 for personalized attention.

 Dining at North Seal, a 5-Star Experience

 Meals: Delicious meals and appetizers.
-From apricot-glazed cornish hens, encrusted leg of lamb with rosemary potatoes, or the perfectly cooked prime rib with a maki-style cucumber-wrapped salad, each dining experience is a delight.
+Entrees such as apricot-glazed Cornish hens, encrusted leg of lamb with rosemary potatoes, or the perfectly cooked prime rib with a maki-style cucumber-wrapped salad make each dining experience a delight.
 With advance notice, dietary restrictions can be accommodated.

 Alcohol: Beer, wine, and other liquor are available for purchase at the Lodge.